MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-android-could-not-sign-you-in.md

 <properties
-   pageTitle="Getting a "We could not sign you in" message description="When signing in to the Android mobile app for Microsoft Power BI, you may see a message that Power BI can't sign you in." services="powerbi" documentationCenter="" authors="maggiesMSFT"
+   pageTitle="Getting a "Could not authenticate because your corporate SSL certificate is untrusted" message description="When signing in to the Android app for Power BI, you may see the message, “Could not authenticate because your corporate SSL certificate is untrusted"." services="powerbi" documentationCenter="" authors="maggiesMSFT"